mdevan/httprouter/README.md

-This is a fork of [github.com/julienschmidt/httprouter](https://github.com/julienschmidt/httprouter), with one single, API-breaking change: the handler functions of the type `http.HandlerFunc` rather than `httprouter.Handle`.
+This is a fork of [github.com/julienschmidt/httprouter](https://github.com/julienschmidt/httprouter), with one single, API-breaking change: the handler functions are of the type `http.HandlerFunc` rather than `httprouter.Handle`.

 This is how a handler function would be defined in the original `httprouter`: